 Firstly, make sure you print out your CV.

-Although some interviewers will bring a copy with them, having your own to hand out on request will show you’re prepared (and provide them with the information they need if they forgot to bring one).
+Although some interviewers will bring a copy with them, having your own to hand out on request will show you’re prepared.

-Aim to bring enough copies to accommodate for each interviewer, by checking how many people are going to be there in advance.
+Aim to bring enough copies to accommodate for each interviewer, check with your consultant how many people are going to be there in advance.

 That way, each person will have your details to hand throughout your interview – whether it’s to refresh themselves on your skills and experience, inspire potential questions, or simply reinforce what you’re saying.